 - Save your teeth, avoid dentures – While dentures are a good option for those who have lost most of their teeth, it’s always better to preserve your natural teeth, when possible.
 Periodontal care lets you save your smile and avoid the high cost of replacing your teeth with dentures or dental implants.

 The procedure everyone dreads is actually not as painful as it once was.
-And with the careful, patient hand of Dr. Smillie on your side, you can count on the most dependable oversight of the procedure possible.
+And with the careful, patient hands of Drs.
+Helen and Joseph Smillie on your side, you can count on the most dependable oversight of the procedure possible.
 Root canals are necessary when a tooth—or several teeth—have deep-seated cavities that have gone all the way to the base of the tooth (or root).

-Dr. Smillie will perform a comprehensive cleaning of all damaged tooth tissue, using the latest in pain reduction techniques to minimize the discomfort when dealing with damaged tissue.
+Your doctor will perform a comprehensive cleaning of all damaged tooth tissue, using the latest in pain reduction techniques to minimize the discomfort when dealing with damaged tissue.
 One tool we often use with root canals is called The Wand, which provides a highly regulated stream of anesthetic solution exactly where it’s needed.
-Once all the tissue is cleaned from the tooth, Dr. Smillie will fill the empty space, and cap it with a crown.
+Once all the tissue is cleaned from the tooth, Dr. Helen or Dr. Joseph will fill the empty space, and cap it with a crown.

 If you have an infected tooth, root canal therapy from Smillie Dental will preserve your tooth and eliminate your toothache.